 - Billing and metering of service usage in a pay-as-you-go model

-It means cloud computing or cloud-based technology is a flexible and emerging technology for every possible sector.
-There are few cloud-based technologies they rely on Cloud Computing.
+It means cloud computing or cloud based technology is a flexible and emerging technology for every possible sector.
+There are few cloud-based technologies that rely on Cloud Computing.

-There few cloud-based technologies, they rely on Cloud Computing and they are as follows.
+There are few cloud based technologies, that rely on Cloud Computing and they are as follows.

 - Infrastructure as a Service (IaaS): A third party gives the service to their customers.
 (Digital Ocean, AWS, Microsoft Azure, etc…)